k2helix/trihammer/README.md

 If for some reason attachments of some command stop working, renew the url with the assets in the assets folder.
 ### Notes
 - If you are not using Heroku, you can remove its api key from .env and delete or edit the reset command.
 Same goes for top.gg and Sentry.
-- If you want to add more slash commands, edit the commands.js file in the root directory and deploy them with t-deploy.
+- If you want to add more slash commands, edit the commands.ts file in src/interactionCommands and deploy them with t-deploy.

 I'm a bit lazy and some things are very improvable, I'm conscious.